McConnell condemns 'modern-day McCarthyism,' 'feckless' Obama policies, after pundits call him 'Russian asset'

 MSNBC PANIC: ANALYST SAYS THIS COULD BE THE LAST FREE AND FAIR ELECTION IN AMERICAN HISTORY

+In response, Fred Hiatt, editorial page editor at The Washington Post, told Fox News: “Dana Milbank’s column was a legitimate exercise in commentary, making the argument that Sen. McConnell’s blocking of elections-security legislation will harm the United States and work to Russia’s advantage.
+Of course it’s equally legitimate for Mr. McConnell to express a contrary view, but the Milbank argument has nothing to do with McCarthyism.”

-McConnell said the "outrage-industrial complex" had ignored his legitimate and principled objections to Democrats' proposed election-security bills.
+McConnell, however, said the "outrage-industrial complex" had ignored his legitimate and principled objections to Democrats' proposed election-security bills.
 For example, McConnell noted that the New York Times editorial board this weekend wrote that he "has long opposed federal involvement in election management" and as far back as 2002, "repeatedly spoke out against a one-size-fits-all approach in favor of leaving election matters up to the states."

 One of the Democrats' proposals would have mandated the use of paper ballots federally, and included funding for the federal Election Assistance Commission.
 It passed the House 225-184, with only one Republican vote -- and McConnell killed Democrats' efforts to pass it in the Senate via unanimous consent, knowing it had no chance of actually passing, in what he himself described as a "partisan" move.